keu/docs/learn/testing-airflow.md

         assert retries == 2, error_msg
 ```

-To see an example of running these tests as part of a CI/CD workflow, see the [airflow-testing-guide](https://github.com/astronomer/airflow-testing-guide)repository.
+To see an example of running these tests as part of a CI/CD workflow, see the [airflow-testing-guide](https://github.com/astronomer/airflow-testing-guide) repository.

 ## Unit testing